 (Verse 4) It is you alone we worship and it is you alone we seek help from.

 ‘Iyyaka’ appears at the start to generate emphasis, ‘You Alone (oh Allah) we worship.’
-Another reason to why this comes first is because Allah is the ‘First’ and the everlasting.
+Another reason is because Allah is the ‘First’ and the everlasting.
 Therefore, it is only suitable that the real ‘First’ is mentioned and then ‘we’ the creation are mentioned next.
 This also indicates that when we do dua, we call out the name of our Lord first.

 ‘We’ is used instead of ‘I’.
 The reason is because in worship a person’s ego and self is annihilated.
 He realises that he is nothing.
 If a person was to say, ‘It is you alone I worship,’ he could possibly become the subject of arrogance and pride.
 However, when he says, ‘it is you alone we worship,’ it means that ‘from your countless slaves, I am merely one being who worships you.’

 Notice, there is a shift of address.
 The dialogue moves from the third person to the second person (You alone we worship).
-The secret behind this is that once a servant has mentioned the divine nature of Allah, His mercy, and acknowledgement as Master, only then he is allowe to address him direclty.
+The secret behind this is that once a servant has mentioned the divine nature of Allah, His mercy, and acknowledgement as Master, only then he is allowed to address him directly.

 (Verse 5) Guide us to the straight path.